microsoft/mcp-interviewer/TRANSPARENCY.md

 ## Intended Uses

 MCP Interviewer is best suited for evaluating and assessing MCP servers before integration into workflows and applications.
 Specifically:

 - Server developers validating their MCP implementations to maximize usefulness for downstream clients
-- Server consumers evaluating third-party MCP servers before incorporating them into their systems or workflows, understanding server capabilities and potential compatibility issues
+- Server consumers evaluating third-party MCP servers before incorporating them into their systems or workflows, understanding server capabilities and potential compatibility issues.

 MCP Interviewer is intended to be used by domain experts who are independently capable of evaluating the quality of outputs before acting on them.

 ## Out-of-Scope Uses

 MCP Interviewer is not well suited for:

 - Real-time monitoring or debugging of MCP servers in live environments
 - Any type of security auditing
 - Performance benchmarking under load
 - Certification or compliance validation for regulated industries
 - Automated decision-making about server deployment

 We do not recommend using MCP Interviewer in commercial or real-world applications without further testing and development.
 It is being released for research purposes.